IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.102.4.2.1 Trigger Events

-The Authorization has formulated a access policy decision for the introspected access token.
+The Authorization has formulated an access policy decision for the introspected access token.

 ##### 3.102.4.2.2 Message Semantics